Learn The Basics of .htaccess

 What is an .htaccess File?

-How to Create .htaccess file?
+How to Create an .htaccess file?

 Error Redirection with .htaccess